Why the Monster?

 Sometimes it’s simply too much sitting with too few people.

-That’s what it represents.
+That’s what Drag represents.

 Paraplanning that needs careful thought.